Digital Sundial

 Construction:

-Optical fibers are epoxied in holes in the clear Plexiglas encoding cylinder (the gnomon of analog sundials).
+Optical fibers are epoxied in holes in the clear Plexiglas cylinder (the gnomon of analog sundials).
 The opposite ends of the fibers are clear epoxied to backs of the segments, in the numerical display.

 The sundial in a museum: